rat10/nng/mappings.md

 ```
 DEF

-sg:mutability a rdf:Property ;
+nng:mutability a rdf:Property ;
     rdfs:comment "Establishes if the graph is considered to represent an immutable abstract graph type or a mutable source of RDF data." .

-sg:GraphSource a rdfs:Class ;
+nng:GraphSource a rdfs:Class ;
     rdfs:comment "A mutable source of RDF data, see [RDF 1.1](https://www.w3.org/TR/rdf11-concepts/#dfn-rdf-source)." .

-sg:GraphType a rdfs:Class ;
+nng:GraphType a rdfs:Class ;
     rdfs:comment "An immutable graph, its type defined by its content." .
 ```